 What is a psychometric test?

 Psychometric tests (or assessments) are often used in recruitment, selection and development.
-Clevry’s psychometric assessments provide a fair and objective way of measuring a range of attributes post such as personality traits, cognitive ability, soft skills, critical reasoning and behavioural style.
+Clevry’s psychometric tests provide a fair and objective way of measuring a range of attributes such as personality traits, cognitive ability, soft skills, verbal, critical & abstract reasoning and behavioural style.

 The mental properties measured by occupational psychometric tests are generally attributes that are important to success in the job for which the candidate is being assessed.
 Because the results of psychometric tests are reliable we are able to use them to make predictions about potential performance on the job.